SU_B_02

 [r] Hm hm.

-[i] Hm hm.
+[i] Hm Hm.

-Oh no, I flew from Guinea to Morocco and from Morocco to France.
+[r] Oh no, I flew from Guinea to Morocco and from Morocco to France.

-[i] You [look?] at and […]
+[i] she [see?]
+On and […]

-[i] Hm hm.
+[i] Hm Hm.

-[i] Okay, then you came to Germany.
+[i] Okay, you then came to Germany.

 [r] Hm hm.

-[i] Then where did they arrive?
+[i] Then where did you get?

-[i] Hm hm.
+[i] Hm Hm.

 [r] Hm hm.

-You came here to Germany.
+[i] You came to Germany here.

 [r] Yes.